LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ### Results from Ydata profile reiterate
 1. 432 missing cells
 2. 7 Categorical Variable types: Northwest Territories, Nunavut, Outside Canada, Yukon, Prince Edward Island,  Other Offices, Newfoundland and Labrador; the values on the variables were '0' and NaN
-3. 37 Numeric variable types used were:
+3. 37 Numeric variable types were:
 - Highly positively correlated i.e. the variables have a strong relationship with each other.
 - Positively Skewed Data Distribution